 She is survived by daughter, Linda (Danny) Leavitt, Joseph; grandchildren: Robby (Jessica) Leavitt, Tulsa, OK; Nicki (Brett) Blackner, Cedar City; Angie Leavitt (Beau Holbert), St. George; Joey (Tenniel) Leavitt, Spring Creek, NV; great-grandchildren: Tayla, Haylee and Rylee Blackner; Gray Leavitt.
 Also preceded in death by her parents; siblings: Jerry Bertelsen, Marie (Windsor) Hupp, Marcia Galli, Curtis Jackson.

 Cremation services have been held.
-Memorial services will be held at a later date.
+Memorial services will be held Saturday, April 20, 2019 at 12:00 Noon in the Richfield City Cemetery.
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com